Guidance on creating flyers

 Flyers are a great way to connect with people in your community — whether you’re promoting a talk, an action, or just helping people find out about XR.

-- This can link readers to a next step - usually a sign-up form so we can contact them to follow-up.
+- Link to a next step - usually a sign-up form so we can contact them to follow-up.

-- Avoid QR generators that use branded short links as they often expire or break, you can use our own generator (linked below).
+- Avoid QR generators that use branded short links as they often expire or break, use XR's own generator!

 - Include a short text version of the link underneath for accessibility and backup.

-- Best to test your link on multiple phones and browsers.
+- Test your link on multiple phones and browsers.

-- Make sure the key info stands out: What, When, Where, Why.
+- Make sure the key info stands out, think: what, when, where, why.

 - Use headings, short paragraphs, or bullet points to break things up.